How Safe is Your Car?

 What safety features should I look for when determining how safe my car is?

-Some of the major safety features to keep an eye on when assessing your car’s overall safety, or comparing cars before you buy, include:
+Some of the major safety features to keep an eye on when assessing your car’s overall safety include:

 • Airbags: front, side and rear airbags provide protection in the event of a collision, cushioning occupants and reducing the risk of injury.